-Setting Description Factory Default 1 to "number of PoE The smaller the number, the higher the PoE port priority.
-The PoE port index ports" When the PoE measured power exceeds the assigned limit, number the switch will disable the PoE port with the lowest priority.
+Setting Description Factory Default 1 to "number of POE norts" The smaller the number, the higher the PoE port priority.
+When the PoE measured power exceeds the assigned limit, the switch will disable the PoE port with the lowest priority.
+The PoE port index number